yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Exit criteria:

 -  Verify that queues are drained and that orders are processed before completing this task.

+### Task 2: Setting up for load testing with different partition counts

+In this task, you will clean the existing orders from the Cosmos DB, so you can start with clean slate.
+This step is optional but because we are going to rely on reporting about orders in the database, it is much better to keep in the database only the orders that were simulated for load testing.

+#### Tasks to complete:

+1. Use the Swagger UI to delete orders from the Cosmos DB.

+2. Unprovision the application type, using Service Fabric Explorer.

+3. Make sure Upgrade the application checkbox is unchecked each time you publish.

+#### Exit criteria:

+-  Service Fabric Explorer shows no application types or applications deployed.

+-  You can verify from Cosmos DB Orders Document Explorer that there are no more orders in the database.

 ### Task 3: Using a partition count of 10, simulate 100 orders